How to Contour Like a Kardashian

 Contouring for a Round Face

 She emphasizes using more than one foundation to add depth and complexity to the “canvas” of your face, which is an intriguing approach.
 She also points out that, for a rounder face, a narrower and longer/taller highlighted triangle under the eyes can create the illusion of a narrower, longer face in general.
-You can find her helpful (and charming!) makeup tutorial here:
+You can find her helpful (and charming!) makeup tutorial above.

 The Controversy Behind Kardashian Makeup Contouring

 As popular as the Kardashians are, there’s always an equally popular anti-Kardashian backlash against any new fad or trend that people believe they are responsible for.
 And makeup contouring is no exception.

 But unlike your typical anti-Kardashian backlash, there are some very powerful names in the beauty industry who are decrying the Kardashian Contour technique – none the least of which is professional makeup artist and owner of the eponymous makeup line Bobbi Brown herself.